jessfongng/csci3390FinalProject/README.md

 ```

 ## Report
-* For naming conventions, if the input file is `XXX.csv`, please name the output file `XXX_matching.csv`.

-* A project report that includes the following:
-  * A table containing the size of the matching you obtained for each test case.
-The sizes must correspond to the matchings in your output files.
-  * An estimate of the amount of computation used for each test case.
-For example, "the program runs for 15 minutes on a 2x4 N1 core CPU in GCP."
-If you happen to be executing mulitple algorithms on a test case, report the total running time.
-  * Description(s) of your approach(es) for obtaining the matchings.
-It is possible to use different approaches for different cases.
-Please describe each of them as well as your general strategy if you were to receive a new test case.
-  * Discussion about the advantages of your algorithm(s).
-For example, does it guarantee a constraint on the number of shuffling rounds (say `O(log log n)` rounds)?
-Does it give you an approximation guarantee on the quality of the matching?
-If your algorithm has such a guarantee, please provide proofs or scholarly references as to why they hold in your report.
 ### Implementation of Bidding Variant of Luby Algorithm
 * We are using a modification of Bidding Variant of Luby Algorithm.
 The pseudocode is shown below.
 ```